 Egress-related cost bloat can be particularly challenging in multi-cloud architectures, where data frequently passes cloud boundaries.
 Enterprises should evaluate their workloads to minimize unnecessary data movement.

 5. Choose cost-efficient tooling

 Most providers' management, monitoring and security tools are free to use for workloads running on their clouds.
 However, businesses can also implement third-party services to replace or supplement the functionality of native cloud tools.
 In many cases, the added capabilities of third-party tools are worth the cost.
-However, it's easy for businesses spend money unnecessarily if they adopt more of these tools than needed, or if they opt for a third-party offering in cases where a vendor's native tool would work just as well.
+However, it's easy for businesses to spend money unnecessarily if they adopt more of these tools than needed, or if they opt for a third-party offering in cases where a vendor's native tool would work just as well.

-If you run all of your workloads on a single cloud today, but to adopt a multi-cloud strategy in the future, third-party tools that work with both of the clouds you to use might be worth it, even if it costs more.
+If you run all of your workloads on a single cloud today, but plan to adopt a multi-cloud strategy in the future, third-party tools that work with both of the clouds you want to use might be worth it, even if it costs more.
 But businesses with no plans to migrate away from a particular cloud can save more money by sticking with a cloud vendor's native offerings.

 6. Don't overlook on-premises infrastructure